matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

     }
 }
 ```

+  Permalinks to edited events should capture the event ID that the sender is viewing
+  at that point (which might be an edit ID).
+The client viewing the permalink
+  should resolve this ID to the source event ID, and then display the most recent
+  version of that event.

+  XXX: in future we may wish to consider ordering replacements (or relations
+  in general) via a DAG rather than using `origin_server_ts` to determine
+  ordering - particularly to mitigate potential abuse of edits applied by
+  moderators.
+Whatever, Care must be taken by the server to ensure that if
+  there are multiple replacement events, the server must consistently choose
+  the same one as all other servers.

  * `m.reference` - Intended in future for handling replies and threading,
    these let you define an event which references an existing event.
 When